m13p4/cssc/README.md

 !!!
-Use this version at most to test, otherwise wait for the beta !!!
+Caution: This version is an early alpha and not suitable for productive use !!!

 # CSSC / CSSController
 CSSC is a simple way to make you CSS dynamic with JavaScript